remypereira99/UFC-Web-Scraping/README.md

 - Randomized delay to appear more natural
 - Adjust in spider `custom_settings` if needed

+## Getting Started

+You can crawl everything with `make crawl_all`.
+You can also run specific spiders with `make crawl_%` - for example, if you just want to crawl fighter metrics, run `make crawl_fighters`.

 ## Development

 ### Adding a New Data Field